bonfire-networks/website-blog/code_of_conduct.md

 > *It should be noted that because anyone can set up and operate a Bonfire instance, your community may have a different code of conduct (which should be posted on the instance itself) - this document only governs the spaces that choose to abide by it.

-This code of conduct is *long*. **We appreciate that it may take a good few minutes** over a cup of [insert favourite beverage here], to read through these guidelines.
+This code of conduct is *long*.
+We **appreciate that it may take a good few minutes** over a cup of your favourite beverage to read through these guidelines.

 ## Community Guidelines